jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 #### AST with Nodes

-> The AST we are goign to construct consists solely of `Nodes` that are connected to each other - it's a tree after all.
+> The AST we are going to construct consists solely of `Nodes` that are connected to each other - it's a tree after all.
 >
 > -Ball 43